linuxphilw/dotfiles/README.md

 # dotfiles
-## Simple Script and basic .vimrc  and other dotfiles
+## Simple Scripts and basic .vimrc  and other dotfiles

-+ Just realized that I need to split this up into a script to do initial backup of existing dotfiles
++ Bug:  the .ssh/config link breaks ssh, most likely an SELinux Issue
-+ Then a script to create the symlinks
++ Small but decent set of simple .vimrc options, more to be added over time
-+ As github will now create the $HOME/dotfiles  directories and files for me when folks clone it
++ Three scripts should be run in order (1 2 3)

-+ Updates will come later tomorrow :)
++ A lot of room for improvement